 Starting out as a saxophonist, Valera switched full-time to piano after moving to the U.S. where he performed with John Patitucci, Paquito D'Rivera, Jeff “Tain” Watts, Chris Potter, Mark Turner and many others.

-«The Seasons» (2017) is Valera’s twelfth recording as a leader and the second recording with this trio.
-The first trio recording was the critically acclaimed «Live at Firehouse 12» which was released in 2015 also on MAVO Records.
+In 2017, «The Seasons» is Valera’s twelfth recording as a leader and the second recording with this trio.
+The first trio recording was the critically acclaimed «Live at Firehouse 12» which was released in 2015 also on Mavo Records.
 After working together as a trio for almost four years the connection of the trio can be felt throughout the new release.
 The musical interplay that has developed between these musicians is extraordinary.

-Manuel is currently traveling the world performing in some of the biggest international venues and festivals.
+Manuel has performed in some of the biggest international venues and festivals.
 No doubt that his blending of Latin music with jazz harmony and improvisations is producing more than a mere hybrid and will appeal to a growing audience.

 Manuel Valera - piano